Leucospermum royenifolium: Taxonomy

 As far as we know, the eastern pincushion was first collected between 1799 and 1803 from the north face of the Outeniqua Mountains by Scottish plant collector James Niven.
 Richard Anthony Salisbury described the species based on Niven's material in a book published by Joseph Knight in 1809 titled On the cultivation of the plants belonging to the natural order of Proteeae, and called it Leucadendrum royenaefolium.
-In 1856 Carl Meisner described Leucospermum puberum var. dubium.
+In 1856, Carl Meisner described Leucospermum puberum var. dubium.
 Salisbury's names were ignored by botanists in favour of those that Brown had created, and this was formalised in 1900 when Leucospermum was given priority over Leucadendrum.
 Compton reassigned the eastern pincushion to the genus Leucospermum, and created the new combination Leucospermum royenaefolium in 1912.
 In 1970, John Patrick Rourke considered all of these names synonymous.
 During the 1970s, the International Botanical Congress decided to replace all instances of compounding by the genitive "ae" by "i", thus changing the spelling of the name of this species to Leucospermum royenifolium.

 L. royenifolium has been assigned to the louse pincushions, section Diastelloidea.

-The species name royenifolium means “with leaves of Royena”, a plant called wild coffee in South Africa.
+The species name royenifolium means "with leaves of Royena", a plant called wild coffee in South Africa.

 Distribution, habitat and ecology

 L. royenifolium occurs along the length of the Langkloof on the northern edge of the Outeniqua Mountains, eastwards to Misgund.
 It is also known from the Swartberg between Meiringspoort in the west to Kouga Local Municipality and the Baviaanskloof Mountains all the way to Scholtzberg.
 It grows exclusively on north facing slopes consisting of Witteberg Quartzite or Table Mountain Sandstone, at an altitude of 600–1250 m (2000–4000 ft), in a vegetation type called arid fynbos or sometimes in renosterveld.
 Compared to most other Leucospermum species, the eastern pincushion grows under climatically demanding circumstances, receiving an average annual precipitation of 250–375 mm (10–15 in), almost evenly distributed over the year except for a small peak during winter, with occasional frosts during winter and very hot in summer.

 The tough corky bark that covers the basal branches provides the plant with some protection against the wildfire that naturally occurs in the fynbos.
 It regenerates by growing new shoots from these main branches.

 The small flowers of this species are pollinated by bees, flies and butterflies.
-About two months after flowering the ripe fruits fall to the ground, where these are collected by native ants that carry them to their underground nests.
-Here the elaiosome is eaten by the ants but the smooth and hards seeds remain protected against rodents, birds and fire, until the seeds germinate when one of the periodic wildfires that occur in the fynbos has cleared the above-ground vegetation.
+About two months after flowering, the ripe fruits fall to the ground, where these are collected by native ants that carry them to their underground nests.
+Here the elaiosome is eaten by the ants but the smooth and hard seeds remain protected against rodents, birds and fire, until the seeds germinate when one of the periodic wildfires that occur in the fynbos has cleared the above-ground vegetation.